Skip to content

 helm uninstall sharinghub mlflow-sharinghub -n sharinghub

-kubectl delete pvc --all -n sharinghub
+kubectl delete ns gitlab sharinghub

 Further Reading⚓︎